Different Types of Infectious Diseases

 - Yeast fungi – Scientists have discovered 1,500 species of these single-cell fungi.
 They’re found worldwide on plants, in soil, and in sugary mediums such as fruit.
 These fungi are the types of yeast that make bread grow and beer and wine alcoholic.
 Yeast cells range in size from 3 to 5 micrometers.

 - Mold fungi – Mold is made up of multicellular filaments called hyphae.
 These branching structures are between 2 and 10 micrometers and are found on rotting plant and animal matter.

 Certain types of both yeast and mold cells are capable of causing devastating infectious diseases in people.
 These diseases are called mycoses, common ones being:

 Parasites are living organisms that benefit from attaching to a host, at the detriment of the host itself.
-Common parasites include everything from malaria, which are about 4 micrometers, to tapeworms that can grow several meters in length.
+Common parasites include everything from malaria, which is about 4 micrometers, to tapeworms that can grow several meters in length.

-Parasites will often lay eggs in the host undetected.
+One can become prone to developing a parasitic infection because parasites will often lay eggs in the host undetected.
 Only once the eggs hatch is when symptoms of a disease arise.

 Treatment Options for a Parasitic Infection